Kundalini Yoga is so different to any other type of yoga!

 On both days we had a lovely vegan lunch and on the Sunday we were treated to vegan snicker bars – these were awesome and tasted divine.
 You can find the recipe here if you would like to try making them for yourself.

 We also did some group exercises of which one was where we had to make a Labyrinth using the items that we had in the room, we then would walk through the Labyrinth one by one and perform a gratitude ceremony in the middle.
+If you are a true yoga lover or want to try something new, Seminararbeit schreiben lassen recommend attending local group classes.
+You will feel your body relax and all blocks will go away, and your state of mind will find peace.

 We did a Gratitude exercise of writing down things that we are grateful for and also affirmations starting with I AM.